Getting Started

 -

-Checking the Enable Automatic Placement box activates GPS and FTM scanning, and configures the APs to handle FTM tasks 25% of the time, while the rest of the time is reserved for standard network functions and client operations.
+Checking the Enable Automatic Placement box activates FTM scanning, and configures the APs to handle FTM tasks 25% of the time reserved for off band channel scanning, that is only valid when no clients are connected and hence it takes up to 24-48 hours to collect FTM data if not using FTM Monitor mode.

 Enabling FTM scan mode